|Location:||Praha-Bubeneč, Hradcanksa metro station. (50.110053, 14.402236)|

 |1895-1906||Prague sewage system built.|

 The original pumps in the old sewage works were powered by steam engines.
+Fortunately the old plant was just abandoned and not demolished, all the machinery was still in place and in rather good shape when the abandoned building was rediscovered in 1991.
+Today the old steam engine powered pumps are the central exhibit of the museum.
 Once a year at the Weekend pod parou (Steam Weekend) in September, various steam engines including this ones are put into operation.

 During the 19th century the river Vltava served as an open sewer, but the increasing population of the city made this a great danger to public health.
 The city decided to build a modern sewer system like other european capitals had done before.
 Two design competitions were unsuccessful, but finally the dual-level design of englishman William Heerlein Lindley was approved.
 The sewage system was constructed between 1895 and 1905, in 1906 the treatment plant was completed and the system went operational.
 The plant was in operation until 1967, when it was replaced by new Central Wastewater Treatment Plant on Císařský Ostrov.
 There were numerous modernizations, and the sewage system grew continually to its size 3500 km of today.